thebrehanubugg/Neural-Network/README.md

     - Subtraction: element-wise subtraction of two matricies

+    - Sub: subtracts a scalar from a Matrix object (used for Gradient Descent: `1.0 - final_outputs`)

+    - Scale: scales a Matrix by a scalar number (used for learning rate)

     - Map: apply a function that iterates through all of the data points in the Matrix

+    - Apply Function: similar to map, but returns a Matrix object

+    - Activate: pass in activation function, and it applies it to given Matrix

     - Transpose: convert the current Matrix to the "sideways" version of it

+    - Random: returns a normalized random number between a -1000 to +1000

-    - Randomize: initialize the Matrix with random values between 0-10 instead of the 0 default
+    - Randomize: initialize the Matrix with random values using the Random function

-    - Print: prints out the matrix in a human-readable format
+    - Print: prints out the matrix in a human-readable format (similar to Numpy)

     - Compatibility Error: error handling to determine if two matricies can be operated on or not